 This effort was initiated in May, 2019, and the Data Rescue inventory is updated as we hear from you about more projects to include.

 The Northeast Fragmentation Information Network (FragNet) is a clearinghouse containing a wealth of various resources about forest fragmentation - the breaking up of continuous forest cover.
 These resources have been collected from throughout the northeastern US to make it easier for policy makers, planners, advocates and researchers to access information on forest fragmentation.
 Using FragNet, you can explore resources such as journal articles, technical reports, brochures and legislation.

 This tool was first released in October, 2018, and is updated with new resources annually.

 FEMC maintains several meteorological stations on Lake Champlain and the slopes of Mt.
 Mansfield.
 You can use this tool to view the latest data as soon as we collect it.
 Please note that data are not subjected to QA/QC procedures, and are provided as-is with no guarantees.

 The Northeastern Forest Health Atlas (NEFHA) is a web portal for forest health data that provides information on short- and long-term changes in forest health and disturbance for researchers, managers, policy makers, and the public.
 The mapping platform brings together research and monitoring data on forest damage and disturbance in the Northeast.
 The user-interface allows for easy searching of biotic and abiotic damage agents, by state, or year, and can be viewed as a map of detections, or in a graph or table format.

 This tool was first released in September, 2018.

-This tool was first released in August, 2018.
+This tool was launched in July, 2020.